 CCW reports are authored by a multi-organizational team of economists with deep research and analysis experience in regional labor markets and industries.
 The team is comprised of economists from both the Center of Excellence for Labor Market Research (CEO), and LAEDC’s Institute for Applied Economics.
 LAEDC and CEO produce the reports for the LA-19 (LARC) colleges.

 The 19 Community Colleges in the LA County region, who together serve half a million students each year: Cerritos College, Citrus College, Compton College, East Los Angeles College, El Camino College, Glendale Community College, Long Beach City College, Los Angeles City College, Los Angeles Harbor College, Los Angeles Mission College, Los Angeles Pierce College, Los Angeles Southwest College, Los Angeles Trade-Technology College, Los Angeles Valley College, Mt.
 San Antonio College, Pasadena City College, Rio Hondo College, Santa Monica College, West Los Angeles College, and including leadership from Los Angeles Community College District.

-As grant-funded technical assistance providers, the seven Centers of Excellence across the state, located strategically to study the regional economies of California, support the community colleges by providing customized data on high growth, emerging, and economically-critical industries and occupations and their related workforce needs.
+As grant-funded technical assistance providers, the seven Centers of Excellence for Labor Market Research across the state, located strategically within the California Community College system to study the regional economies of California, support the community colleges by providing customized data on high growth, emerging, and economically-critical industries and occupations and their related workforce needs.

 The Los Angeles County Economic Development Corporation (LAEDC) was founded in 1981 as a nonprofit, public-benefit organization to harness the power of private sector in collaboration with L.A.
 County, to guide economic development and create more widely shared prosperity.
 LAEDC collaborates with all stakeholders in the region including education, business, and government.